jlguenego/circle/README.md

 Done.

+**Note: Polyfill**

-Note: If you want your code working on almost all browsers, we highly recommand to use a web component API polyfill in your `index.html` header before including *circle*:
+If you want your code working on almost all browsers, we highly recommand to use a web component API polyfill in your `index.html` header before including *circle*:

 `<script src="https://cdnjs.cloudflare.com/ajax/libs/webcomponentsjs/1.0.10/webcomponents-lite.js"></script>`